-The Hormone Quiz
+The Hormonal Imbalance Quiz

 Here’s how to take the quiz: As you read through the eight categories, mark down the symptoms that apply to you currently.
 Total up your symptoms in each category, note how many apply to you and jot down the number in the box next to “TOTAL”.
 Once you’ve gone through each of the categories, take a look at Dr. Brighten’s results at the end.